 Region: South East

-Must be on a lead at all times
+Well controlled dogs are welcome and must be on a lead at all times.

 Ruxley Gravel Pits, The Warren, Birdbrook Road Nature Reserve